ZeroIntensity/pyawaitable/docs/callbacks.md

 ## Cancelling

-The public interface for cancelling (_i.e._, stop all loaded coroutines from being executed) is `pyawaitable_cancel` (`Pypyawaitable_Cancel` with the Python prefixes).
+The public interface for cancelling (_i.e._, stop all loaded coroutines from being executed) is `pyawaitable_cancel` (`PyAwaitable_Cancel` with the Python prefixes).
 This function can never fail, and if no coroutines are stored on the awaitable object, this function does nothing.

 Note that if you're in a callback it _is_ possible to add coroutines again after cancelling, but only from that callback, since the future callbacks will be skipped (because the coroutines are removed!)